From the Luxembourg Garden to the Eiffel Tower

 The École Militaire is a splendid building designed by Jacques-Ange Gabriel, the architect of the Petit Trianon at Versailles and place de la Concorde, on the initiative of Madame de Pompadour.
 It was finished in 1773.
 Napoleon Bonaparte entered the School at 15 years of age, in 1784.

-Opposite the School, stand the monument to Marshal Joffre and the poignant, unusual-looking Peace Memorial.
+Opposite the School, stand the monument to Marshal Joffre and the poignant, controversial Peace Memorial.

 Stroll across the Champ-de-Mars, until you reach the Eiffel Tower, "finishing-line" of our long walk!